wavesplatform/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/continuation-transaction-binary-format.md

 Binary format is defined in [transaction.proto](https://github.com/wavesplatform/protobuf-schemas/blob/master/proto/waves/transaction.proto) protobuf scheme.
 The fields that are common to all types of transactions are described in the [Transaction Binary Format](/en/blockchain/binary-format/transaction-binary-format/) article.

-> Please note: a Continuation transaction is not sent on behalf of any account, therefere it does not have the `senderPublicKey` and `proofs` fields.
+> Please note: a Continuation transaction is not sent on behalf of any account.
+It does not have `senderPublicKey`, `proofs`, `timestamp`, and `feeAssetId` fields.

 ```
 message ContinuationTransactionData {